cfech/aws-solutions-architect-associate/DB.md

 ## Supporting services
 - Amazon API Gateway: service through which developers can create, publish, maintain, monitor and secure APIs at any scale
 - Amazon Athena: interactive query service that allows analyzing data in S3
+- Amazon Cognito: service that helps developers add user authentication, authorization, and management to their web and mobile apps
 - Amazon Comprehend: NLP service that uses machine learning to find insights and relationships in text
 - Amazon Cloudwatch: a monitoring and management service that provides you the data and actionable insights to monitor and understand what is going on in your applications
 - Amazon Elastic Container Registry (ECR): fully managed container registry offering high-performance hosting, so you can reliably deploy application images and artifacts anywhere